SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   HTTP is a stateless protocol and as such it does not maintain any client state.

--  The stateful nature of EPP is nomlonger preserved through EPP managed sessions.
-The session management is delegated to the stateless HTTP layer.
+-  The stateful nature of EPP is no longer preserved through EPP managed sessions.
+Session management is delegated to the stateless HTTP layer.
-   Required EPP session information, such as authentication credentials MUST be included in every HTTP request.
+   EPP session related information, such as authentication credentials MUST be included in every HTTP request.
 This is required for the server to be able to process the request successfully.

 -  HTTP 1.1 allows persistent connections which can be used to send multiple HTTP requests to the server using the same connection.

--  The server MAY allow pipelining.
+-  The server MAY allow pipelining, [@!RFC9000] descibes a mechanism for multiplexing multiple request streams.

 -  Batch-oriented processing (combining multiple EPP commands in a single HTTP request) MUST NOT be permitted.
+To maximize scalability every request MUST contain oly a single command.

 -  A request processing failure has no influence on the processing of other requests.
 The stateless nature of the server allows a client to retry a failed request or send a new request.

+- Due to the stateless nature of a REPP service, errors while processing a EPP command or other errors are isolated to a single request.
+The Error  status MUST be communicated to the client using the appropriate HTTP status codes.

 # IANA Considerations